manikantareddyd/InversionOfControl/Readme.md

 For the example in use case, `resolve` will figure out that `FruitBay` has a dependency by name `sort_machine`, checks if any method has been registered to satisfy `sort_machine` and use it to create an instance of `FruitBay` and return it.

 We'll not discuss the implementation of `Container` class as its irrelavant to understanding Dependency injection.
-However the feel free to dig into the `container` module.
+However the feel free to dig into the `container` module, its really a simple implementation.

 ---